Barcelona sign Junior Firpo: Bl;augrana sign Real Betis defender in €18m deal | Goal.com

 Junior becomes the fourth major signing of the summer for Barcelona, joining Antoine Griezmann, Frenkie de Jong and Neto in completing moves to Ernesto Valverde's side.

-Those moves have been funded by the sales of a number of fringe players, including Malcom, Jasper Cillessen, Andre Gomes and Denis Suarez.
+Those transfers have been funded by the sales of a number of fringe players, including Malcom, Jasper Cillessen, Andre Gomes and Denis Suarez.

 Their pre-season preparations continue against Arsenal on Sunday before taking on Napoli on August 10.